If you are wondering whether a whole home generator will increase the value of your home, the answer is a resounding yes!

 What is the Average Cost to Have a Whole House Generator Installed?

 Something which you may not be too happy about is that installing a whole home generator can cost a good chunk of change.
-Here we want to focus on both the cost of the initial purchase as well as the installation cost.
+Here we want to focus on both the cost of the initial purchase and the installation cost.

 You can expect to spend anywhere from $1,440 to $7,240 to set up a whole home generator, with the average cost being roughly $4,275, both for the unit and the installation.